alexwilliam1/melanoma-detection-python/README.md

 # Melanoma detection

-This application is developed as a part of our manuscript titled *"Skin cancer diagnostics with an all-inclusive smartphone application"* which is submitted and under review.
+This application is developed as a part of our manuscript titled *"Skin cancer diagnostics with an all-inclusive smartphone application"* which can be accessed from [here].

 The application reads dermoscopic lesion images and classfies them as melanoma or benign.
 It is developed using OpenCV 3.2.0 and Python 2.7